sourcegraph/about/docs/terms-dotcom.md

 3. **Security**.
 You’re responsible for the security of your Account when using our Services.
 While we may offer tools to help you maintain your Account’s security, these are not guaranteed to work.
 Accordingly:

-    (i) you’re responsible for all Content posted under your Account (even if you didn’t post it);
+    (i) you’re responsible for all Content posted under your Account (even if you didn't post it);

     (ii) you’re responsible for maintaining the security of your Account and password and we have no liability of any kind for any loss or damage from your failure to secure them; and